TRANSFORMS

 Transforms

-Alongside the different sizes of the Open Space Museum, which bring together all five scenarios (Painting, Photography, Textiles, Sculpture, and Digital Art), two alternative versions have also been developed, known as Transforms.
-Unlike the full Open Space Museum, which showcases the complete spectrum of experiences, Transforms concentrate on one or more selected scenarios.
+Alongside the different sizes of the Open Space Museum, which bring together five artistic domains (Painting, Photography, Textiles, Sculpture, and Digital Art), two alternative versions have also been developed, known as Transforms.
+Unlike the full Open Space Museum, which presents the complete spectrum of experiences, Transforms concentrate on one or more selected domains.

 Open Space Museum / Basel Test Construction